stts-se/wikispeech-lexdata/README.md

  * Fetched from http://www.speech.cs.cmu.edu/cgi-bin/cmudict 2016-08-23
  * Converted from Latin-1 to utf-8
- * Converted to Wikispeech-internal format, and transcriptioned mapped to MARY-SAMPA
+ * Converted to Wikispeech-internal format, and transcriptions mapped to MARY-SAMPA

 ## NST Swedish Pronouncing Dictionary (Swedish/Sweden)